NBISweden/workshop-reproducible-research/docs/index.md

 This will start an isolated container running Linux, where the directory `c:/my_dir` is mounted (i.e. you can access the files in this Windows directory within the Linux container, and files edited or created within the Linux container will appear in this Windows directory).
 Note that the idea is that you should edit files in the mounted `c:/my_dir` using an editor in your normal OS, say Notepad in Windows.
 The terminal in the container is for running stuff, not editing.

-Clone the git/bitbucket repository containing all the files you will need for the tutorials.
+You should now be at a terminal in the Docker container.
+Now clone the git/bitbucket repository containing all the files you will need for the tutorials.

 ```bash
 git clone https://bitbucket.org/scilifelab-lts/reproducible_research_course.git
 cd reproducible_research_course
 ```

+Don't worry if you feel that this Docker stuff is a little confusing, it will become clearer in the [Docker tutorial](docker.md).
+However, the priority right now is just to get it running so that you can start working.

 # The tutorials